 Referred Book Chapters

-Johnson, L. (in press).
+Johnson, L. (2020).
 Moral leaders for multicultural Britain: The lives and identities of UK South Asian head teachers.
-In J. Berry, J. Veenis, & S. Robertson (Eds.), Multiculturalism and multilingualism at the crossroads of school leadership.
-Dortrect: Springer.
+In J. C. Veenis, S. Robertson, & J. R. Berry (Eds.), Multiculturalism and multilingualism at the crossroads of school leadership: Exploring leadership theory, policy, and practice for diverse schools (pp. 17 – 31).
+Springer.

 Johnson, L. (2017).
 Boundary spanners and advocacy leaders: Black educators and race equality work in Toronto and London, 1968 - 1995.
 In S. Winton & L. Johnson (Eds.), Engaging families, educators, and communities as educational advocates.
 New York: Routledge.
 (Reprinted from Leadership and Policy in Schools, 15(1), 91 – 115.)